tale-toul/Harbor/terraform/Readme.md

 * sg-web-out.- To allow http and https outbound connections from the EC2 instances to any IP so they can install and update packages.

+* sg-web-in-local.- Allows http and https inbound connections from any IP in the VPC

 #### NAT gateway